 Salesperson A is contacted by individual B regarding a potential listing of B's apartment for sale.
 In the course of discussions regarding the listing, A advises B that the apartment could be listed at a price of \$X. A further recommends to B that B have the apartment painted to make it more marketable.
-Neither A's advice regarding the listing price nor A's advice regarding painting the apartment constitute activities as a real estate appraiser or as an interior decorator so as to constitute a trade or business that would cause A to fail to meet this requirement.
+A giving advice about the listing price in and of itself does not mean A is regularly engaged in the business of real estate appraisal.
+Similarly, A's advice regarding painting the apartment does not mean that A is engaged in the trade or business of interior design.
+In neither case would A's conduct disqualify A from meeting the safe harbor requirement.